 Wedding day comes and goes in a flash, and with many things that happen on the day, sometimes it can be a big blur.
 It happens so quickly that there might be moments that slip out of your mind or things that you miss.

 And this is when your wedding photos come to the rescue.

-You might be surprised to find that designing your own wedding album is very simple and easy when you’ve got the right tools.
+You might be surprised to find that your own wedding album design tips are very simple and easy when you’ve got the right tools.

-Just like the wedding, you’d want your wedding album to be special and personalised, something that presents not only the wedding day, but also the story of you and your partner.
+Just like the wedding, you’d want your wedding album to be special and personalized, something that presents not only the wedding day but also the story of you and your partner.

 And remember, the wedding album design doesn’t have to be overly complicated.

 - 1. Marriage Album Size

 - 4. Choose the theme

 - 5. Sort your photos chronologically, and pick only your absolute favorites

 - 6. Include all the details and little things, but don’t go overboard